MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 | $X$               | $H$                    |
 | $Y$               | $HS^{\dagger}$         |

-That is, using this language, "measure $Y$" is equivalent to applying $HS^\dagger$ and then measuring in the computational basis, where [`S`](xref:Microsoft.Quantum.Intrinsic.S) is an intrinsic quantum operation sometimes called the "phase gate," and can be simulated by the unitary matrix
+That is, using this language, "measure $Y$" is equivalent to applying $HS^\dagger$ and then measuring in the computational basis, where [`S`](xref:Microsoft.Quantum.Intrinsic.S) is an intrinsic quantum operation sometimes called the "phase gate", and can be simulated by the unitary matrix

 $$
 \begin{align}